VirtualPlantLab/VirtualPlantLab.jl/README.md

 define for user-defined types (currently that is the case for `PlantGeomTurtle.feed!()` which is required to generate geometry from user-defined types).

-# 1. Instalation
+# 1. Installation

-You can install the latest stable version of PlantGraphs.jl with the Julia package manager:
+You can install the latest stable version of VirtualPlantLab.jl with the Julia package manager:

 ```julia
 ] add VirtualPlantLab